catseye/ALPACA/doc/ALPACA.markdown

 Example: a cellular automaton where `Thing`s become `Spaces` only if the cell to the east is a `Thing`:

-    state " " Space
+    state Space
       to Space when true;
-    state "*" Thing
+    state Thing
       to Space when > Thing,
       to Thing when true.

+For more clarity, an equals sign may occur between the two state referents.

-Example: a cellular automaton where `Thing`s become `Spaces` only if the cell to the north and the cell to the south are the same state:
+Example: a cellular automaton where `Thing`s become `Space`s only if the cell to the north and the cell to the south are the same state:

-    state " " Space
+    state Space
       to Space when true;
-    state "*" Thing
-      to Space when ^ v,
-      to Thing when true.

-For more clarity, an equals sign may occur between the two state referents:

-    state " " Space
-      to Space when true;
-    state "*" Thing
+    state Thing
       to Space when ^ = v,
       to Thing when true.